 What is the best way to clean keyboards?

 This all comes down to personal preference and what you're looking for in a keyboard cleaner.

 If you're looking for an easy solution, then getting a small vacuum cleaner can work well, or if you want just to quickly remove any crumbs and debris, a compressed air duster can also come in handy.
 Keyboard brushes are a useful manual option for getting into even the tightest of spaces, whereas cleaning gel is a handy all-round choice.

 It's up to you though at the end of the day, hence why we've included almost every possible method in our list.

 Can I use isopropyl alcohol to clean a keyboard?

 In short, yes.
 You can certainly use isopropyl alcohol, as well as some cotton buds, for instance, to give your keyboard a deep clean.

-Isopropyl alcohol can be especially useful for removing oily residue from things such as keycaps, for instance, and with a high enough percentage of alcohol (around 70%), is also equivalent to a sanitiser of sorts for your keyboard, too.
+Isopropyl alcohol can be especially useful for removing oily residue from things such as keycaps, and with a high enough percentage of alcohol (around 70%), is also equivalent to a sanitiser of sorts for your keyboard too.

-For testing purposes, we'd say to test this out on a keycap that's out of the way before trying it on others.
-You may also want to 'wash' your keycaps in soapy water to give them a deep clean, too.
+Just be careful not to apply too much alcohol to your keyboard as you could end up damaging some of the internal mechanisms and circuits.
+For testing purposes, we'd say to try this out on a keycap that's out of the way before trying it on others.
+You may also want to 'wash' your keycaps in soapy water to give them a deep clean too.